Almost primes in almost all very short intervals: Introduction

-for all $x \in (X/2, X]$ apart from an exceptional set of measure $O(X/h)$. \end{theorem} Hence, as soon as $h \to \infty$ with $X \to \infty$, almost all intervals of lenght $h\log X$ contain $P_2$-numbers.
+for all $x \in (X/2, X]$ apart from an exceptional set of measure $O(X/h)$. \end{theorem} Hence, as soon as $h \to \infty$ with $X \to \infty$, almost all intervals of length $h\log X$ contain $P_2$-numbers.
 Previously it was known, as a consequence of the work of Ter\"av\"ainen~\cite{Tera} on $E_2$ numbers, that almost all intervals of length $(\log X)^{3.51}$ contain $P_2$-numbers.
+Before Ter\"av\"ainen's work, the best result was due to Mikawa~\cite{Mikawa} who showed that as soon as $h \to \infty$ with $X$, almost all intervals $(x - h(\log X)^5, x]$ contain $P_2$-numbers.
 On the other hand, by work of Wu~\cite{Wu} it is known that the interval $(x-x^{101/232}, x]$ contains $P_2$ numbers for all sufficiently large $x$.

-First note that the upper bound part of Theorem~\ref{th:MT} is immediate from~\cite[Corollary 6.28]{Opera}.
-In the proof of the lower bound part we use Richert's weighted sieve, sieving primes $< X^{\delta}$ with the $\beta$-sieve (with $\beta = 30$) and primes $\geq X^{\delta}$ with the linear sieve with well-factorable weights.
-To get more flexibility with the error terms, we also use Vaughan's identity.
-The arithmetic information comes from bounds for averages of Kloosterman sums due to Deshouillers and Iwaniec~\cite{DI}.